 - Try coconut milk instead of yogurt to keep it dairy free.

 - Replace carrots with sweet or regular white potatoes, turnips or rutabaga.

-- If you like your curries hot, add an additional serrano pepper.
+- For a hotter curry, add an additional serrano pepper.

 - Replace the mint with 2 Tbsp of fresh rosemary or 1 cup of fresh basil or sage.